 Though the culture is welcoming overall, with respect to gay travelers it's more like tolerated, not so much enthusiastically embraced.

 Myanmar is a challenge logistically, especially if you go overland (as opposed to an all-inclusive river cruise).
 Work with an international tour operator.
-We highly recommend OUT Adventures which has been organizing trips there for four years.
+We highly recommend OUT Adventures which has been organizing trips there for years.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.